fabian-gubler/tapas/doc/adr/0007-Roster-as-a-microservice.md

 ## Decision

 We’ll create two separate services as this will improve our system’s fault tolerance.
+Tasks and executors can still be added and removed by users even if the roster is not available.
+The roster contains most of the workflow logic and will be subject to most code changes.

 ## Consequences